Healthy Homes Assessment Havelock North Central

 Home Assessments Havelock North Central for Rental Properties

-There are a myriad of concerns you should look for during the house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
-The most common are:
+There are a myriad of things to check in the house assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+Some examples include:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling can have a significant impact for property owners and landlords.
-For expert assistance, get in touch today to book your rental properties house assessment.
+The repercussions of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling can be extremely costly for property owners and landlords.
+For specialist advice get in touch now and schedule your rental properties home assessment.

 home assessments for rental properties